 · Pause for a moment.
 Straighten your arms for a second push-up, and exhale as you raise your body.

-One benefit of push-ups is the many variations that can keep your routine interesting and fun.
-These include bent knee push-ups, stability or medicine ball push-ups, decline push-ups, clapping push-ups and diamond push-ups.
 While these terms may be unfamiliar to you, we can explain how each one is performed and determine which would be most appropriate for your health needs.

 Talk to us before you get started on a routine individually designed to include the best variations and techniques to help you achieve your fitness and health goals.
 By monitoring your form and making sure you are positioned to perform push-ups correctly, we can help you safely and effectively get the most from this form of exercise.